Best charity and community bank accounts

 Take some time to consider what sort of account will work best for your charity.
 Savings accounts, while stricter with withdrawals, benefits from higher interest rates.
 On the flip side, current accounts provide instant access.

-To help answer this — and much more — this guide will walk you through 14 charity and community bank accounts to consider in 2019, partnered with an explainer and FAQ troubleshooter to break down everything you need to know.
+To help answer this — and much more — this guide will walk you through 14 charity and community bank accounts to consider today, partnered with an explainer and FAQ troubleshooter to break down everything you need to know.
 We've listed these accounts in order of their Trustpilot rating to make it easier for you to navigate.

 Metro Bank’s charity bank account offering include clear charges, with zero monthly maintenance fees.
 It’s a cost effective charity bank account offer, as it offers 200 free monthly transactions, and access to branches and banking experts seven days a week.
 Metro Bank’s support lines are open 24 hours a day, giving flexibility to charities and organisations who need access to services outside of regular hours.